Workplace Wellbeing: What Employees Really Want

 We asked 100s of employees in both the public and private sectors what they needed from their employers to improve their wellbeing at work, and this is what they said!
 This article will go through the results of our 2022 workplace wellbeing survey, what employees said they really wanted, and provide you with some strategies to implement going forward.

 This workplace wellbeing guide is ideal for management, HR, and anyone in charge of wellbeing at organisations of any size.
-It has been adapted from our free workplace wellbeing event on 16th August 2022.
-To find out more about our free workplace wellbeing events, check out our EventBrite page.
+It has been adapted from our free workplace wellbeing webinar on 16th August 2022.

 We’ll begin with some of the key results from our workplace wellbeing survey, which was conducted between June-August 2022 and garnered nearly 500 responses.
 There was an even split of public and private sector workers, with the majority working full-time hours.

 How do you currently feel about your work situation?